Chapter 4 : I love you too, honey

 James took a deep breath before he put his stuff away and then lay down on his makeshift bed, turning so he was facing her.
 Waving his wand the light went out; leaving them in darkness.

-He placed his wand away before he looked at where he knew she was laying, wishing more than anything that he could lay next to her.
+He placed his wand away before he looked at where he knew she was lying, wishing more than anything that he could lay next to her.

 Amelia tossed and turned, trying to get comfortable again.
 A loud noise was filling the room and it had woken her up about five minutes ago.
 For a while after she had awoken, she tried to figure out where the noise had come from and it wasn’t until she lifted her head to look over at James, sprawled out on the floor, did she work it out.